PathoGenOmics-Lab/VIPERA/README.md

 snakemake --use-conda -c4
 ```

-The pipeline also allows for its [execution in an HPC environment](config/README.md#run-modes).
+This Snakemake workflow also allows for its [execution in an HPC environment](config/README.md#run-modes).

 Please check [config/README.md](config/README.md) for in-detail setup instructions.

 ## Contributors